 Leashed dogs are allowed on the National Mall.
 They are not, however, allowed within the monuments.
 But I don’t really think they mind too much.

 George seemed thrilled to walk the downtown streets, relax in the grass outside the National Museum of African American History and Culture and let me snap some photos with the Washington Monument in the background.

 DC is, of course, well connected and has an Amtrak train station serving the district.
-However, traveling with a dog means you’ll likely be traveling by car and by foot.
+However, traveling with a dog means you’ll likely be traveling by car and on foot.
 Washington is very walkable but it’s a big city with a lot of sprawl.

-For our trip, I used SpotHero, it’s a service that allows you to reserve a spot in a parking lot or garage using your smart phone.
+For our trip, I used SpotHero, it’s a service that allows you to reserve a spot in a parking lot or garage using your smartphone.
 All you have to do is book and pay using your phone and then show up.

 Using SpotHero I was able to scout out a parking garage ahead of time on my desktop computer.
 I was able to see all the available garages on a map and figure out the best place for us to park.
-Then, the day of our trip, I used my smart phone to book the space.
+Then, on the day of our trip, I used my smartphone to book the space.
 SpotHero is super easy to use and reasonably priced.
 The lot we purchased a spot in had a “full” sign out front so without SpotHero we never would have gotten as close to the area as we wanted to be!
 The garage was extremely nice and felt very safe.

 SpotHero’s also got some tips for parking in Washington, DC that are worth checking out.

 Thank you to SpotHero for hosting me!
 All opinions, as well as all photos, are my own.